 If you and your spouse are considering a separation or divorce, keep it to yourselves until you know for sure.
 Your kids are on a need-to-know basis and they do not need to know until your decision is final.
 Children do not flourish in uncertain circumstances.
 They flourish in knowing exactly what their future holds, so hold tight.

-Obviously there is never a "good" time to break the divorce news, but make sure that when you do, you have plenty of time afterwards to stay near to your children.
+Obviously there is never a "good" time to break the divorce news, but make sure that when you do, you have plenty of time afterward to stay near to your children.
 You will need to offer plenty of hugs and reassurances and not rush off to a sports practice or birthday party.

 Tell your children together